AKloc/BookNotes/Technical/Designing Data-Intensive Applications.md

 ## Designing Data-Intensive Applications
 ___
 ### Chapter 1 - Reliable, Scalable, and Maintainable Applications
-- There are a lot of different databases that are suited for different k
+- There are a lot of different databases that are suited for different kinds of applications.
+We have to figure out what the best ones are for the job.
+- Lots of datastores now and it can be difficult to categorize them.